 - Phone cards

-- Apps sold at Staples.com
+- Apps sold on Staples.com

 Price matching can be a great way to get deals.
 However, it’s just one of many tools in your smart-shopping kit.
-Sometimes it’s the best way to get rock-bottom prices – but not always.
+Sometimes it’s the best way to get rock-bottom prices, but not always.

 For example, suppose you go to Target for groceries.
-You see that your favorite brand of peanut butter is selling for $5 a jar.
-That seems high, so you check online and find that Walmart is selling the same brand for only $4 a jar.
+You see your favorite brand of peanut butter is selling for $5 a jar.
+That seems high, so you check online and find Walmart is selling the same brand for only $4 a jar.
 So you figure that by asking for a price match, you can save $1.

-So before you snatch at a price match, remember to keep your eye on the bottom line.
+So before you jump at a price match, remember to keep your eye on the bottom line.
 Look at all the possible ways there are to save, such as buying store brands, stacking coupons, or shopping at cheaper stores that aren’t on the price-matching list.
 Then you can figure out which one gives you the best deal.